cpabooks/cpabooks-docs/docs/about.rst

 About the Author
 ================

-Mantavya Gajjar has 12+ years’ experience in Odoo, starting from TinyERP and OpenERP.
+CPAbooks has 12+ years’ experience in Odoo, starting from TinyERP and OpenERP.
 He started his career as a developer, he developed many new features in TinyERP, OpenERP and Odoo.
 He has graduate and postgraduate degrees in Computer Applications from Gujarat Vidyapith.
 In June 2006,